olcf/olcf-user-docs/software/software-news.rst

    <p style="font-size:20px"><b>Summit: Darshan Runtime 3.4.0-lite (December 28, 2022)</b></p>

-Darshan Runtime 3.4.0-lite is now available on Summit.
-The build can be accessed through the darshan-runtime/3.4.0-lite module.
-Due to issues identified with darshan-runtime/3.4.0-lite on Summit the date to update the default version has been postponed.
-A new date will be set once the issues are resolved.
+The default version of Darshan Runtime has been updated on Summit to version 3.4.0-lite and is available via the `darshan-runtime/3.4.0-lite` modulefile.
+In addition, the default version for the companion set of tools provided in Darshan Util has been updated to `darshan-util/3.4.0`.
+Please note that `darshan-util/3.4.0` is required to properly parse logs generated with `darshan-runtime/3.4.0-lite`.

 .. csv-table::
     :header: "Package", "Version"